ilaev/fullstack-example/fullstack-example-backend/README.md

 ### src/Eisenhower.Todo.Api

-The API with it's own DTO will use the cross concern project
+The API with it's own DTOs.
+The Angular frontend will talk to this API.

 ### tests/